cs50/cs50.readthedocs.io/jekyll.md

     extension: true
 ```

-if another configuration file (e.g., `_extension.yml`) and then using conditional logic in pages like:
+in another configuration file (e.g., `_extension.yml`) and then using conditional logic in pages like:

 ```text
 {% if college %}